Cruelty and Compassion

 “There’s no time to find another way to save her.”

-“I’m going back into her mind to find another way to save her.”
+“I’m going back into her mind to find another way.”